-- Students can ask for inspection of their graded exam within a period of two weeks after the publication date of the official exam results on the Student Portal. - Students have the right to ask the (responsible) examiner for an explanation of the assessment. - Students have the right to lodge an appeal with the UM Board of Appeal (CBE) for the Examinations against a grade, or any other decisions of FASoS examiners or the BoE, within six weeks after the announcement of the decision (in case of grades, the publication date on the Student Portal). - Before they appeal a grade or any other decision made by an examiner, students are expected to ask their examiner or the coordinator for an explanation of the grade or decision. - The appeal should be submitted to the UM's Complaints Service Point (CSP), in accordance with the procedural guidelines. - Appealing a grade does not automatically lead to reassessment/different assessment of the exam.
-Reassessment of an exam is only an option if the BoE or the CBE decides that there are substantial reasons to doubt the assessment by the original examiner.
+- 1. Students can ask for inspection of their graded exam within 10 working days after the publication date of the official exam results on the Student Portal. - 2.
+Students have the right to ask the (responsible) examiner for an explanation of the assessment. - 3.
+Students have the right to lodge an appeal with the UM Board of Appeal for the Examinations (CBE) against an assessment, or any other decisions of FASoS examiners or the BoE, within six weeks after the announcement of the decision (in case of grades, the publication date on the Student Portal). - 4.
+Before they appeal an assessment or any other decision made by an examiner, students are expected to ask their examiner or the coordinator for an explanation of the grade or decision. - 5.
+The appeal should be submitted to the UM's Complaints Service Point (CSP), in accordance with the procedural guidelines. - 6.
+Appealing an assessment does not automatically lead to reassessment/different assessment of the exam.
+Reassessment of an exam is only an option if the BoE or the CBE decides that there are substantial reasons to doubt the lawfulness of the given assessment by the original examiner.

-You can find an elaborate explanation of these procedures on the FASoS student intranet.
+You can find an elaborate explanation of these procedures on the FASoS Student Intranet.